huggingface/data-is-better-together/cookbook-efforts/dpo-orpo-preference/instructions.md

 > [!WARNING]
 If you have local GPUs available, you can also adapt this approach using other [inference frameworks](https://distilabel.argilla.io/latest/components-gallery/llms/) such as Ollama or vLLM.

-If you are using the serverless option for the Inference Endpoints, you only need to pass the model ID.
 If you are using the dedicated endpoints option, you will need to pass the Inference Endpoints URL and the endpoint name.

 For testing purposes, you can set the split to `test`.
 This will allow you to test the pipeline with a smaller subset of the data.
 Once you are happy with the pipeline, you can switch to `train` to generate the full dataset.